 No matter how many people play Mega Millions, the chances of winning never change.
 The chances of winning are based on the amount of number combinations, not the number of players.
 Quick Pick tickets are generated randomly by the terminal at the retailer, and there is no central computer that is controlling ticket generation.
-The chances of buying a Mega Millions ticket with the same numbers as someone else are the same as the chances of winning the jackpot -- about 1 in 258.9 million.

 Many people ask us to explain how their chances of winning are determined.
 So, let's start at the beginning!

 The Mega Millions game is played by selecting five numbers out of 75 choices (the numbers from 1 to 75), and by selecting one extra number from 1 to 15 (that's the Mega Ball®).
 When it's time to draw the winning numbers, there are two machines tumbling the ball sets at the same time: one machine has the 75 white balls, and the other one has the 15 gold "Mega Balls®."
 So the Mega Millions game is like holding two drawings at the same time; two independent events played simultaneously.
 Any chances of winning has to consider what happens to the number selections within one drum combined with the possibilities of what's happening in the other drum.
 That idea is really important to keep in mind.
 A winning set of numbers will be whatever five balls are selected out of the white-ball drum, plus the one ball selected from the gold-ball drum.